sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 In practice, most Bayesian data analysts tend not to talk in terms of the raw posterior probabilities *P*\ (*h*\ :sub:`0`\|*d*) and *P*\ (*h*\ :sub:`1`\|*d*).
 Instead, we tend to talk in terms of the **posterior odds** ratio.
 Think of it like betting.
 Suppose, for instance, the posterior probability of the null hypothesis is 25\%, and the posterior probability of the alternative is 75\%.
 The alternative hypothesis is three times as probable as the null, so we say that the *odds* are 3:1 in favour of the alternative.
-Mathematically, all we have to do to calculate the posterior odds is divide one posterior probability by the other
+Mathematically, all we have to do to calculate the posterior odds is divide one posterior probability by the other:

 .. math:: \frac{P(h_1 | d)}{P(h_0 | d)} = \frac{0.75}{0.25} = 3

-Or, to write the same thing in terms of the equations above
+Or, to write the same thing in terms of the equations above:

 .. math:: \frac{P(h_1 | d)}{P(h_0 | d)} = \frac{P(d|h_1)}{P(d|h_0)} \times \frac{P(h_1)}{P(h_0)}

 Actually, this equation is worth expanding on.
 There are three different terms here that you should know.
-On the left hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis *after* seeing the data.
+On the left-hand side, we have the posterior odds, which tells you what you believe about the relative plausibilty of the null hypothesis and the alternative hypothesis *after* seeing the data.
 On the right-hand side, we have the **prior odds**, which indicates what you thought *before* seeing the data.
-In the middle, we have the **Bayes factor**, which describes the amount of evidence provided by the data
+In the middle, we have the **Bayes factor**, which describes the amount of evidence provided by the data:

 .. math::